SuperOffice/SDK-Doc/Customer.Service.Support/ui/form-elements.md

 ### [Text area](@blogic_textarea)

 For multi-line input fields, you need to specify the size of the area.
-You don't have option to place restrictions on expected content as you do for *Text* elements.
+You can't place restrictions on expected content as you do for *Text* elements.

 ```crmscript
 label = Comments